 Reheat foods to 165 F for 15 seconds

 Food that is reheated must reach a minimum internal temperature of at least 165 F for 15 seconds.
 Reheating must be done rapidly and the minimum temperature must be reached within two hours.
 Steam tables, warmers, or similar equipment do not heat food quickly enough and must not be used for reheating food.

 Tools for temperature control

 If you need help with selecting the right thermometers for your business, Iowa State University Extension has developed an excellent resource, Thermometer Use in Retail Foodservice Establishments.
-Click on the link to download a free copy.
 It provides details of commonly used temperature-sensing devices and how to use them to ensure food safety and quality.